tfeldmann/organize/readme.md

 # organize
 _Warning: This project is currently not yet usable.
 Work is in progress!_

+The file management automation tool.
 `organize` is a file organizer for the command line.
 It automatically organizes your files according to your rules.

 # Usage
 ```
+Usage:
-organize simulate
+    organize sim
     organize run
     organize config
+    organize list
     organize --help
     organize --version

 Arguments:
-    simulate        Simulate organizing your files.
+    sim             Simulate organizing your files.
 This allows you to check your rules.
-    run             Applies the actions.
-No simulation.
+    run             Organizes your files according to your rules.
-    config          Open configuration in %{EDITOR}
+    config          Open the organize config folder
+    list            List available filters and actions

 Options:
     --version       Show program version and exit.